Office of the City Historian

 Preserving and Interpreting Rochester's past

-The Office of the City Historian is located within the Local History & Genealogy Division of the Central Library of Rochester and Monroe County.
-The office is staffed by a historian, a deputy historian, a historical researcher, and a clerk/administrative assistant.
-The office publishes the biannual Rochester History.
+The Office of the City Historian is located within the Local History & Genealogy Division of the Central Library of Rochester & Monroe County.
+The office is staffed by the City Historian and Deputy City Historian.

 City Historian

-Christine L. Ridarsky was appointed City Historian in October 2008.
+Christine L. Ridarsky has served as City Historian since October 2008 and Director of Historical Services for the Rochester Public Library since January 2012.
 She has B.A.s in Journalism & Mass Communication and Political Science from Kent State University, an M.A. in American History from the State University of New York, College at Brockport, and is ABD toward a Ph.D. in American History at the University of Rochester.
-She is also Editor of Rochester History and Co-Editor of Susan B. Anthony and the Struggle for Equal Rights (University of Rochester Press, 2012).
+She is co-editor of the Rochester History journal and co-editor of Susan B. Anthony and the Struggle for Equal Rights (University of Rochester Press, 2012).

-Ridarsky lives in Charlotte with her husband and two children.
-She serves as a Trustee and Deputy Regional Coordinator of the Association of Public Historians of New York State, the professional organization that represents the state’s 1,600+ government-appointed historians, and as a member of the Government Historians Committee of the National Council on Public History.
-She also sits on the advisory board for the Joseph Avenue Arts & Cultural Association.
+Ridarsky serves as a trustee and past president of the Association of Public Historians of New York State, the professional organization that represents the state’s 1,600+ government-appointed historians, and a member and past chair of the National Council on Public History’s Government Historians Committee.

 Contact us